sigmaco/qwadro/README.md

 Qwadro was firstly designed for POSIX/Unix/Linux systems.
 Due to complexities handling multiple OpenGL contexts in Windows, we were forced to move to Windows and stay there still now.

 About code generation, Qwadro codebase was written for compilation in LLVM/Clang.
 No other toolset was tested except MSVC (and worked when so), which is not officially supported due to it have never been a real C compiler but a C++ compiler.
-Qwadro also doesn't use CMake because the main developer had problems (and laziness) with Visual Studio 2017, the IDE used to code Qwadro.
+Qwadro also doesn't use CMake because the main developer had problems (and laziness) with Visual Studio 2017, the IDE used to code the Qwadro.

 Game-related works featured in Qwadro are strongely inspired in notorious gaming works on Bang!
 Engine by Ensemble Studios and MaxFX by Remedy Entertainment.